csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 Today, several partner organizations implement a code of conduct for the prevention of sexual exploitation, abuse and harassment (PSEAH) and promote gender equality in leadership positions through measures - with success: three of the project's five partner churches are currently led by women, including the GKEwhich covers an enormous area (almost all of Kalimantan, the Indonesian part of Borneo).
 Indonesian migrant workers in Hong Kong have been Christian Action educated about gender equity and empowered to better exercise their rights.

-The new law on the criminalization of sexual violence in Indonesia, which was passed in 2022, was achieved thanks in part to the tireless lobbying work of our partner organizations GKP, PERUATI and PGI and their intensive interfaith networking.
+The new law on the criminalization of sexual violence in Indonesia, which was passed in 2022, was implemented thanks in part to the tireless lobbying work of our partners.
+GKP, PERUATI and PGI and their intensive interfaith networking work.
 In addition, a bill was introduced in West Java that provides for the creation of integrated services for women, children and migrant workers.

 In Sabah, Malaysia, 746 children of illegalized Indonesian migrant workers, who are excluded from public schools due to their parents' lack of residency rights, attended classes at the five community learning centers of the BCCM.
 18 girls and 20 boys completed their education at a Community Learning Center, which corresponds to the level of junior high school in Indonesia.